Sergio-Albea-Git/Threat-Hunting-KQL-Queries/KQL-Collectors/Readme.md

 | <img width="220" height="343" alt="image" src="https://github.com/user-attachments/assets/998efb7a-8fa5-46b1-b75b-c253129de016" />
 |---|

-After it, we need to update the created step under Token Generation scope called "HTTP Token" replacing the (AppSecretID),(appRegistrationID),(tenantIDValue) for the ones collected by the KeyVault actions.
+After it, we need to update the step "HTTP Token" under Token Generation scope replacing the (AppSecretID),(appRegistrationID),(tenantIDValue) for the ones collected by the KeyVault actions.
 For it, remove the mentioned values, click on the Lighting icon:

 | <img width="256" height="47" alt="image" src="https://github.com/user-attachments/assets/1236b06e-09f2-4088-bc26-dd24fc3a711e" />
 |---|